andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:
 __________________________________________________________________________

+- Python :
+  - name binding and duck typing,
-- Python : assignment vs. mutation, duck typing
+  - reassignment vs. mutation,
+  - RHS eval.,
+  - list comprehension,
+  - method call vs. method address,
 - deep focus on memory leaks
 - deeper focus on C, manual memory management, the need for it, problems with over-abstraction, etc.
 __________________________________________________________________________